 Students will work on the editorial staff of The Great Plains Review.
 The environment will be professional as students learn and develop skills related to publishing a literary journal.
+Students must have a total of 2 lab credits for the major.
+To reach this requirement, students can take LL157 a second time or LL157 along with another lab course as listed in the Writing & Editing major requirements.
 (Spring)